bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians Website/3StatsPage.md

 :::info
 All statistics can be filtered by time range, team, location, opposition, competition, result, and position (where each is applicable).

+To do this, tap the filter icon in the header to open the [filter sidebar](#filters).
 :::

 <div className="sideBySide">